-A change of address may be submitted in person, by mail, or by fax on the Change of Address form; by an E-mail originating from the student's LECOM account only and sent to the Registrar; or by using the LECOM Portal.
+Students are responsible for making certain that the address on file with LECOM is current.
+A student may complete a change of address form for the registrar if their permanent or current address changes.
+A change of address may also be submitted in person, by mail, or by fax on the Change of Address form; by an E-mail originating from the student's LECOM account only and sent to the Registrar.
+Additionally, a student's address may be updated on the LECOM Portal under the Bursar tab.